AltimorTASDK/ssbm-1.03/README.md

 `NOPAL` may be specified to exclude PAL, 20XX, and UnclePunch support from the build.
 This helps 1.03 fit on 4Mb memory cards.

+`TOURNAMENT` may be specified to exclude non-Z jump Controls options.

 `BETA` may be specified to include a version watermark on the character select screen.

 `MODVERSION` may be specified to add a suffix to the output gci filenames.
 `MODVERSION` may imply other build options.

-* If `MODVERSION` starts with "a" followed by a digit, hyphen, or EOL, `NOPAL` is implied.
+* If `MODVERSION` contains "a" followed by a digit, hyphen, or EOL at the start or after a hyphen, `NOPAL` is implied.
 * * Example: `MODVERSION=a3.4`
+* If `MODVERSION` contains "te" followed by a digit, hyphen, or EOL at the start or after a hyphen, `TOURNAMENT` is implied.
+* * Example: `MODVERSION=te`
 * If `MODVERSION` contains "beta" or "rc" followed by a digit, hyphen, or EOL at the start or after a hyphen, `BETA` is implied.
 * * Example: `MODVERSION=b3.4-beta1`